open-webui/docs/docs/tutorial/browser-search-engine.md

 ### For Firefox:

-1. Open Open WebUI in Firefox.
+1. Go to Open WebUI in Firefox.
 2. Expand the address bar by clicking on it.
 3. Click the plus icon that is enclosed in a green circle at the bottom of the expanded address bar.
 This adds Open WebUI's search to the search engines in your preferences.

 Alternatively:
-1. Open Open WebUI in Firefox.
+1. Go to Open WebUI in Firefox.
 2. Right-click on the address bar.
 3. Select "Add Open WebUI" (or similar) from the context menu.